Bert Carr

-Bert Mather Carr (1870 – April 13, 1930) was an American football player.
+Bert Mather Carr (c.
+1870 – April 13, 1930) was an American football player.
 He played college football at the guard and center positions for Adrian College in 1890 and for the University of Michigan from 1894 to 1896.
 In September 1896, the Chicago Daily Tribune called him "the best center in the West."
 In 1902, he was selected as the greatest guard in the history of the Michigan football program.
 He later worked as a medical doctor in Cedar Springs, Michigan.

 Early years

 Carr was born in New York in approximately 1870.
 He moved to Kent County, Michigan, as a boy.
-At the time of the 1880 United States Census, he was living in Cedar Springs, Michigan with his parents, Jesse A. Carr, a New York native, and Ester Carr, a Pennsylvania native.
+At the time of the 1880 United States census, he was living in Cedar Springs, Michigan with his parents, Jesse A. Carr, a New York native, and Ester Carr, a Pennsylvania native.

 Carr began his college education as a freshman at Albion College in 1890.
 While attending Albion, he played at the left guard position on the varsity football team in 1890.
 He played on the 1890 team that lost to the University of Michigan by a score of 16–0.